The Enchanted Pig: Literary variants

 Romanian author and raconteur Ion Creangă developed a literary treatment of the story with his tale Povestea porcului (English: "The Story of the Pig", French: Le Conte du Porc, German: Das märchen vom Schwein), also classified as ATU 425A, "Search for the Lost Husband".
-In his story, a very elderly couple adopts a pig as their son.
+In his story, a very elderly couple live together, and the woman sends her husband to find them a son, no matter their species.
+The old man ventures into the forest and finds a hut; inside, a sow with twelve pigs.
+As soon as the man approaches the pigs, the sow runs away with eleven piglets, leaving a single animal that does not join the others.
+The man adopts the remaining pig as their son.
 When the king announces that he will marry his daughter to whoever performs some tasks (to pave a golden bridge in front of the palace, and to build a palace that rivals the king's), the pig suitor does and marries the princess.
 After the marriage, he takes off his pig skin at night.
 His wife burns the pig skin in the oven and he curses her not to give birth to their child until she finds him, Făt-Frumos, in a place called Mănăstirea-de-Tămâie (The Monastery of Incenses), and he places his hands on her again.
 The princess begins her quest and pays a visit to incarnations of Holy Wednesday, Holy Friday and Holy Sunday.
 Holy Wednesday gives her provisions for the road (a loaf of blessed bread and a glass of wine), and a golden distaff; Holy Friday gives the princess a golden reel; and Holy Sunday gives her a golden plate and a golden hen with chicks.
-With their help, she reaches her remote destination, the Monastery, and uses the gifts to bribe the sorceress for three nights with her husband (one gift for one night).
-He husband wakes up on the third night and places his hand on her body, finally allowing their child to be born, and punishes the sorceress.
+With their help, she reaches her remote destination, the Monastery, and uses the gifts to bribe a terrible sorceress for three nights with her husband (one gift for one night).
+He husband wakes up on the third night and places his hand on her body, finally allowing their child to be born.
+The tale explains that the sow was the sorceress in porcine form with her eleven daughters in pig form, for she wanted to marry the prince to one of his daughter and cursed him into pig form.
+Free at last, the now human pig prince reunites with his wife and punishes the sorceress.